Matt was tired. The day had been long and stressful at the end

 your Christmas sorted out.

-pointed out gifts that would suit Matts mum, his dad and his girl.
+would suit Matts mum, his dad and his girlfriend.

 Matt was amazed.
 These werent expensive items, just the